awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-tags.md

 Tags help you to categorize your load balancers in different ways, for example, by purpose, owner, or environment\.

 You can add multiple tags to each load balancer\.
-Tag keys must be unique for each load balancer\.
 If you add a tag with a key that is already associated with the load balancer, it updates the value of that tag\.

 When you are finished with a tag, you can remove it from your load balancer\.